filecoin-project/filecoin-docs/docs/mine/how-mining-works.md

 ## Power and rewards

-Each Filecoin miner has an associated _power_ in the network that is proportional to the amount of space contributed and determines the chances to win the right to mine a block in every epoch.
+Each Filecoin miner has an associated _power_ value in the network that is proportional to the amount of space contributed and determines the chances to win the right to mine a block in every epoch.
 By mining blocks, miners obtain _block rewards_ and collect fees for the messages included in that block.

 Additionally, miners submit storage proofs regularly to the chain.
 This enables them to obtain _storage fees_ from the clients that have made deals with them.